 WhatsApp now lets you edit the sent message

-Yay, now you can search for lists based on keywords of your choice, and check these lists for relevant mentions.
+Yay, now you can search for lists based on keywords of your choice on the social media app Twitter, and check these lists for relevant mentions.
 Also, you can then add them as separate columns in TweetDeck, and set up alerts for specific keyword mentions by List members.
 It may help you grab the potential opportunities, by finding the right users to follow, and tweets to action.

 LinkedIn bringing more assurance to users via job listings verification